BIH-CEI/UTN/input/pagecontent/index.md

 ### Use Cases

-#### Intensive Care Unit

-- Real time remote monitoring of ICU patients.
-- Standardized data sharing between ICU teams across multiple hospitals as well as doctor to doctor
-- Usage of MII Metadataset for ICU

 #### Tele Consultation

 - Secure, interoperable teleconsultation workflows for specialists.
 - Standardized reporting and documentation using FHIR profiles of MII, KBV, FHIR Base.
-- Doctor to doctor, patient to doctor.
 - Remote decision support for physicians in hospitals.
+    - Doctor to Doctor:
+        - Real time remote monitoring of ICU patients.
+        - Standardized data sharing between ICU teams across multiple hospitals as well as doctor to doctor
+    - Patient to Doctor:
+        - General patient to doctor consultation representation

 #### Remote Assessment of Depression and Anxiety Severity